Please note that the deadline for Bursary applications for September 2020 entry has now passed.

 A Bursary is an income related fee reduction.
-The Whitgift Foundation provides in excess of £5,000,000 of funding for Bursaries annually.
+The John Whitgift Foundation provides in excess of £5,000,000 of funding for Bursaries annually.
 Currently approximately 46% of students receive financial assistance.

 This may be an award worth up to about 95% of the school fee dependent upon income.
 A Bursary application can only be made at the point of application for entry into Year 7 and Year 12 by the specified deadline.
-The Whitgift Foundation makes available a Bursary fund to support students from low income families as part of its charitable commitment to the community and the education of girls.
+The John Whitgift Foundation makes available a Bursary fund to support students from low income families as part of its charitable commitment to the community and the education of children.

 There is a generous but limited annual budget for Bursaries and Bursaries are awarded on the basis of the performance in the entrance examinations and interviews for those who qualify in terms of their income.
-Usually parents whose family income is less than approximately £80,000 a year (current figures are available directly from the Whitgift Foundation) may apply for a bursary.
+Usually parents whose family income is less than approximately £80,000 a year (current figures are available directly from the John Whitgift Foundation) may apply for a bursary.
 A Bursary application must be made in advance of the Entrance Examination.

-The Clerk to the Whitgift Foundation calculates the Bursary award.
+The Clerk to the John Whitgift Foundation calculates the Bursary award.
 The scale of Bursaries can be found on the http://www.whitgiftfoundation.co.uk/.
 Scholarships may be combined with Bursaries.